 You may join the USSR program twice a year.
-The fall semester starts in September-October.
+The fall semester starts in September.
 The spring semester starts at the beginning of February.
 You may choose whichever start date best suits your needs.

 There are 3 easy steps to apply for the USSR program at EUSP:

 - Send us all the required documents